Lavaver/Shiwulu-OpenDownload/README-EN.md

 ## How to Use

 1. Clone or download this repository to your local computer.
-> Take Visual Studio Code as an example, open the cloned folder, locate the project file, then press ``Ctrl+Shift+P`` to call up the task panel, search for jar keywords, click to package into jar, and wait for the compilation to complete according to the default settings.
+> Take Visual Studio Code as an example, open the cloned folder, locate the project file, then press ``Ctrl+Shift+P`` to call up the task panel, search for jar keywords, click to ``Java: Export Jar``, and wait for the compilation to complete according to the default settings.

 > If you have a Java Development Kit 8 (JDK 8), then you can compile using the javac command.